KyberNetwork/developer-portal/docs/home-intro.md

 ---
 ![Overview](/uploads/overview.png "Overview")

-Kyber is a fully on-chain liquidity protocol that can be implemented on any EDCC (a.k.a smart contract) enabled blockchain.
+Kyber is a fully on-chain liquidity protocol that can be implemented on any smart contract enabled blockchain.
 Our implementation of the Kyber protocol aggregates liquidity from diverse sources into a single pool, which in turn provides one endpoint for takers to perform multiple token swaps in a blockchain transaction.

 Our implementation can be easily integrated into any applications thereby enabling value exchanges to be performed seamlessly between all parties in the ecosystem.